SixteenThousand/Yona/README.md

 - running/compiling the current file I'm editing
 - finding the top-level of a project and running the relevant build script

 It is designed primarily just to be hooked up to an editor's terminal emulator.

-**UPDATE** Bash version coming soon!
-Watch this space!
-I will likely take this opportunity to also improve Yona, changing a lot of basic way in which it works.
-I will likely port those changes back the powershell version, meaning there will be breaking changes.
-You will find the current version tagged as v0.1.0.

 ---